 Heddon 7509M Vamp Lure

 Also marked on the bottom, as most Heddon lures are, this one is known as the Vamp model.
-It was produced over a number of years in many different colorways.
-Like the Punkinseed lures, each different color must be evaluated individually taking condition into consideration as well as how the lure is decorated.
+It was produced over several years in many different colorways.
+Like the Punkinseed lures, each different color must be evaluated individually considering the condition as well as how the lure is decorated.
 A smaller version known as the Baby Vamp was also made.

 03 of 06